 Organizations may apply for Rapid Response grant funding on a rolling basis provided that funds are available.
-MRG replenishes the Rapid Response grant funding each fiscal year on July 1.
+MRG replenishes the Rapid Response grant funding each fiscal year on July 1 and January 1.

 To the extent possible, we try to make Rapid Response grant funding available quickly, but we encourage groups, if at all possible, to plan ahead and apply for funds at least two weeks before they need the funds.